tikv/tikv/GOVERNANCE.md

 be resolved by voting.
 The voting process is a simple majority in which each senior maintainer receives two votes and each normal maintainer receives one vote.

-# Adding new projects to the envoyproxy GitHub organization
+# Adding new projects to the tikv GitHub organization

 New projects will be added to the envoyproxy organization via GitHub issue discussion in one of the existing projects in the organization.
 Once sufficient discussion has taken place (~3-5 business